- Case Studies

 Contact lens manufacturer Bausch + Lomb is achieving annual cost savings of around €1M at its Irish production facility by generating energy on-site from a combined heat and power (CHP) system, supplied by Edina.

-The CHP plant is part of Bausch + Lomb’s energy and sustainability strategy to improve its environmental and social impacts, and reduces the plants operation costs by approx. €1million per annum.
+The CHP plant is part of the company’s energy and sustainability strategy to improve environmental and social impacts while reducing costs.

 Derek O’Connor, Facilities Engineering and Structural Manager, Bausch + Lomb

 Following a competitive tendering and detailed technical analysis process, the contract was awarded to Edina, a leading supplier, installer and maintenance provider for CHP and on-site power generation.